zer2/Fantasy-Basketball--in-progress-/readme.md

 I looked into the math and did manage to derive a justification for Z-scores.
 However, the justification is only appropriate for the Rotisserie format.
 When the math is modified for head-to-head formats, a different metric that I call "G-score" pops out as the optimal way to rank players instead.
 I wrote a paper to that effect last month which is available [here](https://arxiv.org/abs/2307.02188).

 I realize that challenging Z-scores is fantasy heresy, and many will be skeptical.
 I also realize that the paper's explanation is incomprehensible to anyone without a background in math.
 To that end, I am providing a simplified version of the argument in this readme, which hopefully will be easier to follow.
-It defines Z-scores precisely, presents a logical argument for their use in Rotisserie, then presents a modified argument for head-to-head to derive G-scores.
+It defines Z-scores precisely, presents a logical argument for their use in Rotisserie, then presents a modified argument for head-to-head to derive G-scores

 ## 1. What are Z-scores?